ytthuan/LeoSQLServerRServices/PredictiveMaintenanceModelingGuide/README.md

-#SQL R Services: Predictive Maintenance Modeling Guide
+# SQL ML Services: Predictive Maintenance Modeling Guide
-In this template, we demonstrate how to develop a Predictive Maintenance solution with SQL Server 2016 R Services where the process is aligned with the existing R Notebook published in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Notebook/Predictive-Maintenance-Modelling-Guide-R-Notebook-1) but works with a larger dataset.
+In this template, we demonstrate how to develop a Predictive Maintenance solution with SQL Server ML Services where the process is aligned with the existing R Notebook published in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Notebook/Predictive-Maintenance-Modelling-Guide-R-Notebook-1) but works with a larger dataset.

 ##In this template:
 * There are 5 data sources namely: telemetry, errors, maintenance, machines, failures